gndrmnn/nodepool/doc/source/configuration.rst

   ``setup``
      Script to run to prepare the instance.

-     Used only when not building images using diskimage-builder, in that case settings defined in the ``diskimages`` section will be used instead.
-See :ref:`scripts` for setup script details.
+     Used only when *not* building images using diskimage-builder.

+     This script will be run on the freshly booted ``base-image`` when creating a snapshot image.

+     The hostname will be passed in as the first parameter and there are a range of environment variables available.
+See :ref:`scripts` for more details.

   ``diskimages``
      See :ref:`diskimages`.

   ``username``
-    Nodepool expects that user to exist after running the script indicated by ``setup``.
+    Nodepool expects this user to exist on the booted node.
+For snapshot builds, note this user will not be used until *after* running the script indicated by ``setup`` (i.e. that script can be used to configure this user).
 Default ``jenkins``

   ``private-key``
-    Default ``/var/lib/jenkins/.ssh/id_rsa``
+    Default ``/var/lib/jenkins/.ssh/id_rsa``.
+The private key used to log-into the host and run the `ready-script`.
+Thus the public portion of this key must be in the `authorized_keys` for the `username` specified above.

   ``config-drive`` (boolean)
     Whether config drive should be used for the image.